 - You also may want to remain on the line and announce the call.
 If the line is busy or if no one answers, return to the held call by pressing the Line button on which it is being held.

 When someone leaves a message in your voice mailbox, the red light at the top middle of the phone illuminates.

 - Follow your standard voice mail retrieval procedures to retrieve your messages.

-If you have voice mail-related questions please contact the Service Desk at x1112.
+If you have voice mail-related questions please contact the Help Desk at x1112.